 Paris Is Burning (1990)

-Cited by the National Film Registry as “culturally, historically, or aesthetically significant,” the critically acclaimed Paris is Burning chronicles the lives and ambitions of Black and Latin LGBTQ+ people in New York’s drag scene in the 1980s.
+Cited by the National Film Registry as “culturally, historically, or aesthetically significant,” the critically acclaimed Paris is Burning chronicles the lives and ambitions of Black and Latin LGBT+ people in New York’s drag scene in the 1980s.

 Set against the backdrop of the AIDS epidemic, the documentary explores race, class, and sexuality, as director Jennie Livingston allows people to speak — and dance — for themselves with intercuts of interviews and drag performances.

 Three decades after its release, the film’s lasting impact is clear in shows like RuPaul’s Drag Race, as well as succeeding documentaries like Sara Jordenö and Twiggy Pucci Garçon’s Kiki (2016), which is widely considered to be its unofficial sequel.

 Netflix’s A Secret Love tells the story of Pat Henschel and Terry Donahue, whose love was hidden from friends and family for the better part of seven decades.